jg1011/solana-dex-tools/README.md

 ## 1 - Mission Statement

-`solana-dex-tools` is a high-performance, thread-safe, generic Rust library designed for developers building sophisticated, high-frequency-trading (HFT) applications on the Solana blockchain.
-We provide utilities to use the `solana-sdk` and `tokio` ecosystems, but we do not force users seeking more specialised toolkits into this workflow.
+`solana-dex-tools` is a high-performance, thread-safe, generic Rust library designed for developers building sophisticated high-frequency-trading (HFT) applications on the Solana blockchain.
+We provide utilities to use the `solana-sdk` and `tokio` ecosystems, but consumers using specialised toolkits are given the freedom to do so with our abstractions.

 ## 2 - Core Purpose & Use Case

 In the world of high-frequency trading, every microsecond counts.
 Applications must manage real-time data from multiple sources concurrently without compromising state integrity. `solana_dex_tools` is engineered from the ground up to solve this problem.

 This crate is ideal for:
+-   **High Frequency Trading Firms** Our architecture is liberating enough to utilise internal sockets (e.g. a local validator), data structures and hardware optimisations all within our ecosystem.
+We also provide blanket implementations for the `solana-sdk` data structures and `solana-client` rpc client for the casual user.
+Further, our thread-safe architecture is well suited to running several algorithmic trading strategies from one central server, minimising data-execution latency.
--   **Arbitrage Bots:** Concurrently monitor multiple liquidity pools across several DEXs to identify and execute profitable arbitrage opportunities.
+-   **Arbitrage Bots:** Easily monitor multiple hundreds of liquidity pools across several DEXs to identify arbitrage opportunities.
--   **Market Making:** Receive websocket streams with live order-book data across several DEXs, giving full information for the optimal liquidity provisioning problem.
+-   **Market Making:** Receive websocket streams with live order-book data across several DEXs, aiding in solving the optimal liquidity provisioning problem.
 -   **Data Analytics Platforms:** Ingest and process all sorts of real-time on-chain DEX data with high throughput.
--   **High Frequency Trading Firms** Our architecture is liberating enough to utilise internal sockets, data structures, and notions of a liquidity pool within our ecosystem, allowing for optimisation beyond the solana-sdk toolkit and our blanket implementations.
-Particularly, our thread-safe architecture is well suited to running several algorithmic trading strategies from one central server, minimising data-execution latency, and using custom sockets (e.g. a local validator) to obtain byte-stream data with minimal latency.

 ## 3 - Key Features